UNICORE-EU/unicore-docs/source/user-docs/rest-api/index.rst

 REST API
 ********

-This document describes and documents the REST APIs for the :ref:`UNICORE/X server <unicorex>` (job submission and management, data access and data transfer) and the :ref:`Workflow server <workflow>` (workflow submission and management).
+This document describes and documents the REST APIs for the :ref:`UNICORE/X <unicorex>` server (job submission and management, data access and data transfer) and the :ref:`Workflow <workflow>` server (workflow submission and management).

 The documentation generally refers to the latest released version.
-This description was last updated for UNICORE 8.0.4
+This description was last updated for UNICORE 8.0.4.

 Also, have a look at :ref:`rest-api-examples` for some Python example code.

-A `Python client library <https://github.com/HumanBrainProject/pyunicore/>`_ is under development on GitHub and can be installed from PyPI via ``pip install pyunicore``
+A `Python client library <https://github.com/HumanBrainProject/pyunicore/>`_ is under development on GitHub and can be installed from PyPI via ``pip install pyunicore``.

 Basics